-4.4.3.
-Structuring the membrane with non-functional components components.
+Components running in dynamically changing execution environments need to adapt to these environments.
+In Fractal and GCM (Grid Component Model) component models, adaptation mechanisms are triggered by the non- functional (NF) part of the components.
 Interactions with execution environments may require complex relationships between controllers.
-In this section we focus on the adaptability of the membrane.
-Examples include changing communication protocols, updating security policies, or taking into account new runtime environments in case of mobile components.
+In this section we focus on the adaptability of the membrane.Examples include changing communication protocols, updating security policies, or taking into account new runtime environments in case of mobile components.
 Adaptability implies that evolutions of the execution environments have to be detected and acted upon, and may also imply interactions with the environment and with other components for realizing the adaptation.